SAP/ui5-tooling/docs/pages/Builder.md

 The `minify` task compresses all JavaScript resources of a project while preserving the original sources as so-called **debug variants**.
 For example when compressing a resource named `Module.js`, its content will be [minified](https://developer.mozilla.org/en-US/docs/Glossary/Minification) and a new resource `Module-dbg.js` is created and placed next to it.

 The UI5 runtime can be instructed to load those debug variants instead of compressed resources and bundles.
-This can ease debugging in some cases since the original sources are used directly in the browser.
+This can ease debugging in some cases, since the original sources are then used directly in the browser.
 For details, refer to the [UI5 framework documentation on debugging](https://ui5.sap.com/#/topic/c9b0f8cca852443f9b8d3bf8ba5626ab%23loioc9b0f8cca852443f9b8d3bf8ba5626ab).

 For each resource it compresses, the `minify` task will also create a [**source map**](https://firefox-source-docs.mozilla.org/devtools-user/debugger/how_to/use_a_source_map/index.html) resource.
 Browsers can use this to map the content of a compressed JavaScript resource back to the original source file (now contained in the debug variant).
-All this will happen automatically when opening the development tools in the browser and starting to debug a project.
-While the browser is still executing the code of the compressed resources, it will show the debug variants and use the source maps to connect the two.
-This results in a great debugging experience, almost identical to loading the debug variants directly as described before, only much faster.
+All this happens automatically once you open the development tools in the browser and start debugging a project.
+While the browser still executes the code of the compressed resources, it will also show the debug variants and use the source maps to connect the two.
+This results in an improved debugging experience, which is almost identical to loading the debug variants directly as described before, only much faster.

 Related to this, the bundling tasks will also incorporate the generated source maps to map the content of the bundles to the individual debug variants of the bundled modules.